 One winner from each school advances to a regional contest and the top three contestants from each region proceed to the state championship.
 One finalist from each state goes on to the National Finals, which will be virtual in 2021.
 Regional and state events in Oregon will also be held virtually.

 How much does it cost to participate?

 Poetry Out Loud is free!
-Lesson plans and classroom resources are provided to all participating teachers.
-Travel assistance to state and national events is available.
+Lesson plans are available online.
+In years with in-person contests, travel assistance to events may be available.

 Who may participate?

 Poetry Out Loud is for currently enrolled students in grades 9-12.
 Accommodations for home school students will be made on a case-by-case basis.

 What do I have to do?

-School registration must take place by January 10, 2020.
-Materials will be mailed to all participating teachers.
+School registration must take place by January 15, 2021.
 If more than one classroom is participating, hold classroom competitions to determine which students will compete in your school-wide event.